Nik-Novak/Mind-Knight/README.md

 * The project may have bugs/kinks to iron out since it has just been released and its more of a passion project than a professional release

 # Changelog
+* v0.2.1-10
+  * Fixed a bug where number of games logged per user was capped
 * v0.2.1-9
   * November compatibility fix
 * v0.2.1-7